Analytic inference with two-way clustering: Inference on scalar expectations

 \subsection{A useful decomposition}

 Before showing our results, we present a useful decomposition.
-First remark that as a dissociated and separately exchangeable array, $(Y_{ij})_{i,j \ge 1}$ satisfies a Aldous-Hoover-Kallenberg (AHK for short) representation, see \cite{Aldous1981}, \cite{Hoover1979} and \cite{kallenberg1989}.
+We assume that Assumption~\ref{as:DGP} holds and introduce the variable $W_{ij} := Y_{ij}-\theta_0$ and vector $\bm{W} := (Y_{ij}-\theta_0)_{(i,j)\in \N^{*2}}$.
+First remark that as a dissociated and separately exchangeable array, $\bm{W}$ satisfies a Aldous-Hoover-Kallenberg (AHK for short) representation, see \cite{Aldous1981}, \cite{Hoover1979} and \cite{kallenberg1989}.
 Namely, there exist i.i.d. continuously distributed random variables $(U_{i0},U_{0j},U_{ij})_{i,j \ge 1}$ and a function $\tau$ such that almost surely,

-We can assume without loss of generality (wlog) that these variables are centered and admit second-order moments.
+We can assume without loss of generality (wlog) that $U_{i0}$, $U_{0j}$ and $U_{ij}$ are centered and admit second-order moments.
 The variables $U_{i0}$ and $U_{0j}$ may be seen as row and column shocks, respectively, while $U_{ij}$ can be interpreted as a ``cell''-specific shock.
 Then, we consider a similar decomposition as that in~\cite{menzel2021bootstrap}.
 Specifically, let us define

 Observe that by construction,